mxmlnwbr/maxnovu8/README.md

 This is a personal portfolio website built with Next.js, showcasing my skills, projects, and experience for novu.
 The site features a modern, responsive design with animated elements and a sleek dark theme.

+## About the Name: maxnovu8

+The project name "maxnovu8" is a creative blend of three elements:
+- **max**: Short for Maximilian, my name
+- **novu**: Representing novu, the company I'm applying to
+- **8**: Representing "innovate" (innov8), inspired by novu's own wordplay in their blog post "inovuate" (https://novu.ch/blog/heute-im-home-office-morgen-im-buero-kein-problem-unser-neues-dashboard-sorgt-fuer-die-perfekte-anwesenheitsuebersicht)

+This name reflects both my personal identity and my enthusiasm for joining novu's innovative culture.

 ## Features

 - **Modern UI**: Built with Next.js 15 and React 19